ivelinmegdanov/AprioriSite/README.md

+# Apriori

-C# .NET Core MVC Application for SoftUni Exam 2022 Website for making custom clothes and more (not public)
+C# .NET Core MVC Application for SoftUni Exam 2022 Website for making custom clothes and more called Apriori (not public)

-Technologies used in the project:
+## Technologies used in the project:

-GoogleMaps API
+GoogleMaps API\
-EF Core with MSSQL
+EF Core with MSSQL\
-Identity for login and sign up functionality
+Identity for login and sign up functionality\
-Canvas image editor
+Canvas image editor\
-Javascript HTML & CSS
+Javascript HTML & CS

+## License
-The website was made for SoftUni (Software University) exam and is not public or never going to be
+**The website was made for SoftUni (Software University) exam and is not public or never going to be!**